rharbird/microbit-challenges/docs/source/tutorials/accelerometer.rst

 *****************
 Accelerometer
 *****************

 As its name suggests, the accelerometer on a BBC micro:bit measures acceleration.
-The accelerometer can measure acceleration of magnitude +2g to -2g.
-These values are registered on a scale of 0 ..
+The accelerometer is set to measure acceleration values in the range +2g to -2g, and cannot be changed with MicroPython so far.
+These values are registered on a scale of values in range 0 ..
 1024.

 .. figure:: assets/accelerometer.png
    :scale: 40 %